*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 The Roofstock service and transaction team will guide you through closing and escrow until your property closes.

 You can start collecting rental income as soon as you close.
-Roofstock will continue to support you as you earn income from your rental property.
+From there, Roofstock will continue to support you as you earn income from your rental property.
 They will act as property manager taking care of repairs and maintenance and tenant communication.

 Roofstock also gives you the option to invest in real estate portfolios.